candycode/loco/README.md

 * experiments with image processing/computer vision
 * GUIs for tweaking/configuring/steering experimental scientific applications developed in CUDA, OpenCL and MPI

+## History and status

+This project started several years ago when I got tired of spending time writing C/C++ code to build MVP/MVVM/MVC application logic and binding UI events to callbacks with MOTIF/MFC/GTK/Qt/WPF... + a few mobile frameworks.
+After some time spent experimenting with different scripting languages and their bindings to GUI frameworks I settled on Qt for desktop applications simply because it's been and still is the fastest path to building cross-platform applications scriptable in a widespread scripting language such as ECMAScript/JavaScript.
+The current code is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python, Tcl and Scheme bindings; the only additional parts I'm planning to move into the new project are:

+ * OpenGL/OSG graphics view
+ * OpenCL bindings
+ * SQL and NoSQL database interfaces

+but I might make also available other pieces as brand new projects, as I did with [QLua](/candycode/qlua).

 ## Main features

 Use JavaScript to invoke methods and access properties in QObject-derived